AbhJ/public-portfolio/README.md

 My personal portfolio site.
 Hosted at https://abhj.github.io/public-portfolio.

-A single-page site showcasing work at Salesforce, achievements, competitive-programming profiles, and interests beyond code — designed with a quiet, Apple-inspired dark aesthetic.
+A single-page static site showcasing work at Salesforce, achievements, competitive-programming profiles, books, films, anime, manga, music, and vlogs.
+Designed with a quiet, brass-on-dark editorial aesthetic.

+> **Reading this as an AI assistant?** Skip ahead to [Manual sync surface area](#manual-sync-surface-area-the-only-places-you-edit).
+It lists every file and constant that needs to be touched when the user asks for a content update — nowhere else.

 ---